tochinet/Posit/README.md

 This is an C/C++ library for posit8 and posit16 floating point arithmetic support in Arduino.

 [Posit Arithmetic](https://posithub.org/docs/Posits4.pdf) was invented by John Gustafson.
 It is an alternative floating point format to IEEE 754 that promises a more efficient and balanced precision, especially useful for AI.
-Small posit numbers hare increased precision, while exact representation of big numbers are coarser.
+Smaller posit numbers have increased precision, while big numbers in the set of error-free representation are coarser.
 The [Posit Standard](https://posithub.org/docs/posit_standard-2.pdf) was released in 2022 and defines the storage format, operation behavior and required mathematical functions for Posits.
-It differs in some design choices from previous publications, and is only partially covered here, since not all decisions are equally applicable to the Arduino environment.
+It differs in some design choices from previous publications on posit arithmetic, and is only partially covered here, since not all decisions are equally applicable to the Arduino environment.

 Posits can be any size from 2 to 32 bits or even more.
-Only 8-bit and 16-bit are considered in this library, and only the ATmega368 is targeted (UNO etc.).
+Only 8-bit and 16-bit are considered in this library, and only the ATmega368 is targeted (UNO etc.), since 32-bit architectures often have hardware acceleration for IEEE floats.

 No code was copied from any existing work, but some inspiration came from the [SoftPosit C reference library](https://gitlab.com/cerlane/SoftPosit), from section IV of the https://arxiv.org/pdf/2308.03425 paper (on division algorithms and rounding, leading to the conclusion that *rounding to nearest even* is not likely worth pursuing on Arduino), and from many other pages on the Internet (Quora, Stack Overflow, etc.).